How To Identify ‘Lone Workers’

-In Canada, 15% of the all workers are lone workers.
-It can be hard to identify if you should be labelled as a lone worker because there are many jobs and professions involved.
+In Canada, 15% of all workers are lone workers.
+It can be hard to identify if you have lone workers working for you because there are many jobs and professions involved.

 What is a lone worker?